Sarah Sophia Banks, collector

 Although there are direct parallels between the collections of brother and sister, there has been very little analysis on the connections between Sarah Sophia’s and Sir Joseph's collections.
-Sarah Sophia's collections, in particular, have only been noted occasionally and very little research has been done on them.
+Sarah Sophia's collections, in particular, have only been noted occasionally and very little research has been done on them, with the exception of the important work done by Arlene Leis and Catherine Eagleton.
 As Arlene Leis tells us, “The gift of Sarah Sophia’s collection to the British Museum was the largest and most varied collection of printed ephemera the museum had ever accepted.
 That it was a woman's collection rendered its acquisition all the more remarkable."2 While John Gascoigne claims that Sarah Sophia's merits made her life "very much an extension of her brother's,"3 the nature of her collections, particularly her scrapbooks, shows the degree to which her collection engaged in a published (for scrapbooks were considered to be published material once compiled)4 and popularly-engaged observation and commentary on the heterogeneous nature of public life and scientific progress.

 As a woman of fashion and a collector, it is noted of Sarah Sophia in A Book for a Rainy Day, or, Recollections of the Events of the Years 1766-1833, by John Thomas Smith, that she was known for her "old school dress" and for her "immense pockets, stuffed with books of all sizes."9 Smith writes of Sarah Sophia walking all over town and making inquiries in order to locate objects of collection, like "halfpenny ballads."10 He describes an instance in which Sarah Sophia was offered a large number of tokens for her collection, but, out of that large number, she found "not one" she wanted,11 illustrating the highly selective and itinerant nature of Sarah Sophia's collecting practice.
-Smith describes Sarah Sophia as "wanting civility" toward a certain person and writes that a "great genius" had arrived early for dinner at her home as she was putting away "knick knacks" and observed to Sarah Sophia that is was a "fine day," to which she responded, "I know nothing at all about it, you must speak to my brother upon that subject when you are at dinner."12 Rather than demonstrating civility, Sarah Sophia was as much engrossed in cataloguing her, "knick knacks," her collection, as a man like her brother would be.
-Surely, while organizing and putting away her objects, she would not want to be bothered by dull conversation, like the observation that it was a "fine day," any more than Sir Joseph would want to be bothered at such a moment.
-Her further comment that it was a subject that should be discussed with her brother over dinner suggests her exclusion from said dinner and comments upon the trivialities of much conversation, even among such "men of genius."
+Smith describes Sarah Sophia as "wanting civility" toward a certain person and writes that a "great genius" had arrived early for dinner at her home as she was putting away "knick knacks" and observed to Sarah Sophia that is was a "fine day," to which she responded, "I know nothing at all about it, you must speak to my brother upon that subject when you are at dinner."12 Rather than demonstrating civility, Sarah Sophia was as much engrossed in cataloguing her, "knick knacks," her collection, as her brother would be.

-As you navigate this site, you will be introduced to two particular aspects of Sarah Sophia's collection: her African coins and her scrapbook on balloons and other curiosities.13 The size and dispersed nature of Sarah Sophia's collection makes it challenging to study.
+As you navigate this site, you will be introduced to a few particular aspects of Sarah Sophia's collection: her African coins and her scrapbook on balloons and other curiosities.13 The size and dispersed nature of Sarah Sophia's collection makes it challenging to study.
 Scholar Kim Sloan notes, Sarah Sophia’s collection "has not been catalogued in detail or much written about."14 Through using this online platform as a means of showcasing these aspects of her collection, we hope to provide a manageable and accessible space for the study of the political and social worlds Sarah Sophia documented through her collection.
+In the future, we plan to add two more exhibits to the site: one on Sarah Sophia's ballooning scrapbook and one on her collection of print illustrations of the London Monster contained within this scrapbook.
+The Monster, a Welshman named Rhynwick Williams, was convicted of sexually assaulting women in London at the end of the eighteenth century.
+To understand the racism and white supremacy inherent in the British colonial print matrix, we must not only look beyond canonical literary works; we must also find ways to disseminate scholarship beyond the page and beyond the academic monograph.
+Our planned exhibits will demonstrate how the narratives of female flight found in the hot air balloon scrapbooks of Sarah Sophia Banks lay a foundation not only for how these narratives offer alternative perspectives on the sweeping beliefs about Enlightenment progress, but also how they code the narrative of female agency as inherently white.
+Sarah Sophia Banks and her collections offer significant links connecting The Monster, print culture, women’s narratives, and the imperial ambitions and exploitations of the Banks family.

 2. Arlene Leis, “Sarah Sophia Banks: Collecting ephemera in late Georgian England,” http://ephemeraresources.blogspot.com/2014/06/sarah-sophia-banks-collecting-ephemera.html↩